mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 2. The `Begin` method returns an `IAsyncResult`, and takes all normal input parameters, along with an extra `AsyncCallback` parameter and an extra object parameter.
 3. `The` End method only takes an `IAsyncResult`, and returns the result value, if any.

-Here’s an example of a type with an APM API:
+Here's an example of a type with an APM API:

 ```csharp
 class MyHttpClient
 {
     public IAsyncResult BeginGetString(Uri requestUri, AsyncCallback callback, object state);
     public string EndGetString(IAsyncResult asyncResult);

     // Synchronous equivalent, for comparison
     public string GetString(Uri requestUri);
 }